http://www.pacific.edu/college/

 Graphic Design (BFA)

-Health, Exercise and Sport Sciences (BA, BS, MA)
+Health and Exercise Sciences (BA, BS, MA)

 History (BA)